 As a natural stress-reducer, lavender can help you get into a calm headspace at night.
 Rub a drop of lavender onto your wrists and neck, apply to your pillow, or put lavender oil into a water diffuser to help you drift off peacefully.

 Razor Burn Relief

 What lavender does for your senses, it can also do for your skin—soothe.
 Add a drop of lavender oil to a small amount of lotion and apply after shaving, or use a travel roller stick to apply easily.

-Because of it's soothing properties, lavender is a great addition to an after sun aloe treatment.
-Simply add a drop of lavender (and maybe a cooling drop of peppermint) to a palmful of aloe gel and apply to skin.
+Because of it's soothing properties, lavender is a great addition to an after-sun aloe treatment.
+Simply add a drop of lavender to a palmful of aloe gel and apply to skin.
 If your face is a little fried, try the roller applicator that combines lavender and coconut oil… a perfect travel companion.

 Lavender Salt Scrub

 Enjoy a floral and calming salt scrub in a hot shower.
 It's super simple to make, and cost-effective!

 Try these reusable cotton dryer balls with a drop of lavender for warm, floral laundry.

 Not only does lavender smell great, but it's naturally antibacterial.
 Make a calming, cleansing room spray with 20 drops lavender oil in a small spray bottle filled with filtered water.
 This also doubles as a lovely pillow spray.